aarneranta/chalmers-advanced-python/labs/README.md

 # Points from labs and their parts

-Advanced Python Course, Chalmers DAT515, 2022
+Advanced Python Course, Chalmers DAT515, 2023

 by Aarne Ranta

+*New in 2023: the exam is the same for everyone, with no extra questions for the extra labs.*

 The following table shows how many points can be gained from each lab: